marc-h-lambert/Riccati-PPCA/README.md

 - [XP_Proj][3]: Experiment on a single step projection in dimension one million.

-- [FactorAnalysis][4]: This directory contains the mains methods for FA-PPCA projection and FA-PPCA Riccati ODE.
+- [FactorAnalysis][4]: This directory contains the mains methods for FA and PPCA projection and FA and PPCA Riccati ODE.
 Riccati function are given in  two versions: a non memory-efficient variant easier to read for validation purpose and a fast memory-efficient variant.
 The low-rank and full methods are also given.

 - [Toolbox][5]: This directory contains usefull function for fast linear lagebra on diagonal and square root matrix and also the retraction function.